Floor Plan for Laboratory

 The floor plan should indicate the location of the safety equipment and other features from the list below (if applicable).
 Employees and students working in the laboratory should be trained on the floor plan and where the following equipment and features are located in the laboratory.

-- Eyewash stations
+- Eyewash stations (and drench hoses)

 - Emergency showers